DNA teleportation: Interpretation

 It is proposed by Montagnier that some molecules interact through electromagnetic waves instead of direct contact.
 These waves could be trapped into coherence domains formed by water molecules vacuum spheres at quantum scales.
 These structures would keep the signal in the absence of the original molecule.
-During the PRC step of the experiment, this remaining signal could have contained the necessary information for the initial DNA to be reconstructed.
+During the PCR step of the experiment, this remaining signal could have contained the necessary information for the initial DNA to be reconstructed.

 The principle is similar to Benveniste's experiment from 1997 where EMS was recorded from ovalbumine at the Northwestern University Medical School of Chicago, and transmitted through email to Benveniste's Digital Biology Laboratory in Clamart, France.
 After emitting the signal on pure water for 20 minutes, the water could cause an allergic shock on an isolated Guinea-pig heart allergic to ovalbumine.
 In both experiments the EMS reproduces the properties of the original molecules in their absence.

 Responses and criticisms

 The 2009 publications were immediately followed by scientific comments and criticisms of the credibility of the purported phenomenon, as well as the authenticity of the research.
 According to chemist Jeff Reimers of the University of Sydney, Australia, "If the results are correct, these would be the most significant experiments performed in the past 90 years, demanding re-evaluation of the whole conceptual framework of modern chemistry."

 The credibility of the peer-review system of the journal Interdisciplinary Sciences: Computational Life Sciences, in which the 2009 papers were published, was questioned.
 It was a new journal of which Montagnier is chairman of the editorial board.
 Gary Schuster, at Georgia Institute of Technology in Atlanta, compared it to pathological science.
 Paul Myers at the University of Minnesota Morris also described it as "pathological science."
 He described the paper as "one of the more unprofessional write-ups I've ever run across" and criticized the publication process as having an "unbelievable" turnaround time: "another suspicious sign are the dates.
 This paper was submitted on 03 January 2009, revised on 05 January 2009, and accepted on 06 January 2009", leading him to ask: "Who reviewed this, the author's mother?
 Maybe someone even closer.
 Guess who the chairman of the editorial board is: Luc Montagnier...
 This is the same nonsense and the same apparatus that Benveniste was peddling."
 The influence of Benveniste can also be inferred from one of the co-authors, Jamal Aïssa, who was Benveniste's collaborator in the research in which they claim that water memory can be transported through the internet.
-(It was for this research that Benveniste received his second IgNobel Prize in 1998.)
+(It was for this research that Benveniste received his second Ig Nobel Prize in 1998.)